 “But [the leper] went out and began to proclaim it freely and to spread the news around, to such an extent that Jesus could no longer publicly enter a city, but stayed out in unpopulated areas; and they were coming to Him from everywhere.”

-Jesus was unable to enter the towns he planned to visit.
+Jesus was unable to enter the towns He planned to visit.
 Instead, those who really wanted to hear Him had to come out to the countryside and find Him.

 Late in his ministry, Jesus gave similar instructions.
 We see that in the healing of a deaf man in Mark 7:31-37 and the healing of Jairus’ daughter in Luke 8:49-56.
-In these cases, Jesus was about to enter a time of preparing his twelve disciples for his death.
+In these cases, Jesus was about to enter a time of preparing His twelve disciples for His death.
 These healings come shortly before Jesus took His disciples aside and asked them, “Who do you say that I am?”
 (Matthew 16:15-20; Mark 8:29; Luke 9:20-21).

-This is important because Jesus was trying to get alone with His disciples to teach them the correct answer to taht question and to let them know about His coming crucifixion and resurrection.
+This is important because Jesus was trying to get alone with His disciples to teach them the correct answer to that question and to let them know about His coming crucifixion and resurrection.
 However, everywhere He went, the crowds would follow and any time He did a miracle, the people would flock together and not give Him a moment’s peace.

-At all the other times of Jesus’ ministry, He did not forbid, but nearly encourages the spreading of the news of His miracles.
+At all the other times of Jesus’ ministry, He did not forbid, but actually encourages the spreading of the news of His miracles.
 Jesus used miracles to validate His message as from God and often encouraged people to talk about it.